 To date, we’ve answered farmers’ urgent call for rice offering higher yields while needing less water and fertilizer.
 In wheat, too, the drive is for ‘more and better’, with 2015 our scheduled launch date for new varieties.

-Determined to get these advances to farmers quickly, our BioScience specialists pull together knowledge from global networks of colleagues and partners.
+Determined to get these advances to farmers quickly, our Seeds specialists pull together knowledge from global networks of colleagues and partners.
 Our network of breeding stations, strong in Europe and North America, is set to grow into Asia and Australia.
 Meanwhile, our network of external partnerships has now reached many highly specialized research firms and institutes.

 » Crop protection